cemremengu/pgsql/README.md

 # pgsql

-Fat free query builder for PostgreSQL.
-Ported from [go-sqlbuilder](github.com/huandu/go-sqlbuilder).
+Query builder for PostgreSQL.
+A fat-free fork of [go-sqlbuilder](github.com/huandu/go-sqlbuilder).